VADisbo Supported

 What rule governs IOLTA trust accounts in Virginia?

-Virginia IOLTA trust accounts are governed by Virginia Rules of Professional Conduct Rule 1.15; VA LEO 1886.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Virginia IOLTA program.
+Virginia IOLTA trust accounts are governed by Virginia Rules of Professional Conduct Rule 1.15.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Virginia IOLTA program.

 How often must Virginia attorneys reconcile their IOLTA accounts?

-Virginia attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Virginia attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Virginia attorneys retain IOLTA records?

-Virginia attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Virginia Rules of Professional Conduct Rule 1.15; VA LEO 1886.
-Disbo retains all records automatically for the required period.
+Virginia attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Virginia Rules of Professional Conduct Rule 1.15.
+Disbo keeps all of it automatically for the required period.

 What happens if a Virginia IOLTA account is overdrawn?

-Required — bank must report to Virginia State Bar within 5 days.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must notify Virginia State Bar.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Virginia IOLTA interest go?